vue-dot-com/value_investing_screener/README.md

 # Value Investing Screener

 This Go-based project is designed to screen value investing metrics for various stock tickers.
-It retrieves data such as stock prices, enterprise values, ROIC (Return on Invested Capital), owner earnings, and growth numbers from [GuruFocus](https://www.gurufocus.com/).
+It retrieves data such as stock prices, fair values, enterprise values, ROIC (Return on Invested Capital), owner earnings, and growth numbers from [GuruFocus](https://www.gurufocus.com/).
 The output is then saved into a CSV file.
 Stocks in the NASDAQ and NYSE are pre-loaded and used as the base input source if no tickers are provided.

 ## Prerequisites